-Deferred tax asset on NOLCO and MCIT was not recognized since Management believes that future taxable income will not be available against which the deferred tax can be utilized.
+Deferred tax asset arising from NOLCO and MCIT was not recognized since Management believes that future taxable income will not be available against which the deferred income tax can be utilized.

-The Company's interest income arising from cash in banks, special savings deposits, fixed-income securities realized gains on sale of listed equity securities are already subjected to final tax and are therefore excluded from the computation of taxable income subject to RCIT or MCIT.
+The Company's interest income from cash in banks, cash equivalents, and special savings deposits are already subjected to final tax while interest income from fixed-income securities are tax-exempt and are therefore, excluded from the computation of taxable income subject to RCIT or MCIT.